 Richard Malone beams holding his Innovation Award backstage at Final in London in 2020.

 As the COVID-19 pandemic quickly took over the world in 2020, every industry entered uncharted territory.
 It quickly became a time to pause and reflect, reassessing day-to-day operations for both the short-term and the future.
-Going 100% digital for the first time, the 2021 final will be one like no other.
 The six finalists were involved in industry masterclasses, online mentoring, workshops and extra fabric sourcing assistance to help navigate these unprecedented times.
 “Now more so than ever, in these incredibly challenging times for our industry, we must continue to support and nurture the emerging voices in fashion design,” says model, activist and IWP Advisory Council member Naomi Campbell.
 “They are the future, and I look forward to seeing what creative and innovative work comes out of this year’s entries to push our industry's ongoing mission in diversity and sustainability.”
+Going 100% digital for the first time, the UK’s Matty Bovan was awarded the main prize as well as the Karl Lagerfeld Award for Innovation.
+"He is pure fashion, he makes me dream and he reminds me of a young Vivienne Westwood or a John Galliano and we desperately need that sort of designer in the fashion world of today," said Carine Roitfeld, Founder CR Studio, CR Fashion Book and Carine Roitfeld Parfums.

 As a pillar of the fashion industry’s future, the prize looks to continue its long legacy of supporting emerging designers in ways that allows them to connect, develop and commercialise their brands.